Manojlovic1998/nemanja_manojlovic_photography_portfolio/README.md

 <h1 align="center"> Nemanja Manojlovic Photography Portfolio </h1>

 This project is a photography portfolio website.
 The incentive for the project creation is my hobby, photography.
-The portfolio website features my work to the general public.
+The portfolio website features my work to the public.
 Therefore, UI/UX is not group-specific but rather aimed towards everyone interested in seeing my work.

+Note: I had to develop this project rapidly as at the current time of writing I am participating in ML competition after which I have to do four Microsoft exams and three AWS exams.

 <h2 align="center"><img src="assets/doc-images/Desktop_mockup.jpg" width="800" height="533"></h2>